 Is it simple use your search facility to choose a conveyancing practitioner in Lavenham on the authorised to act for my lender?

 1st pick a lender such as Accord Mortgages Ltd, Bank of Scotland or Nottingham Building Society then specify your location for instance Lavenham.
 Conveyancing firms in Lavenham and beyond will then be shown.

 Having had my offer accepted I require leasehold conveyancing in Lavenham.
 Before I get started I want to be sure as to the remaining lease term.

 Assuming the lease is registered - and almost all are in Lavenham - then the leasehold title will always include the short particulars of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

-I own a garden flat in Lavenham, conveyancing was carried out in 1996.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Comparable properties in Lavenham with a long lease are worth £255,000.
-The ground rent is £45 yearly.
-The lease expires on 21st October 2092
+I invested in buying a basement flat in Lavenham, conveyancing having been completed 5 years ago.
+Can you work out an approximate cost of a lease extension?
+Comparable flats in Lavenham with a long lease are worth £181,000.
+The ground rent is £55 invoiced every year.
+The lease expires on 21st October 2070

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to supply the actual costs in the absence of detailed due diligence.
-Do not use this information in tribunal or court proceedings.
-There may be other issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information before getting professional advice.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There may be additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+Please do not move forward based on this information without first getting professional advice.